How Safe is Your Sunscreen?

 • Tterephthalylidene dicamphor sulfonic acid, also known as Mexoryl SX.

-Because they are applied to your skin, all of the petrochemical-based sunscreens are absorbed into your bloodstream in amounts higher than any other petrochemical contaminant found in our air, water or food.
-Petrochemical-based sunscreens can have significant side effects because many mimic estrogen’s effects in our bodies.
+Petrochemical-based sunscreens can have side effects because many mimic estrogen’s effects in our bodies.
 They also don’t biodegrade, and therefore accumulate in the watershed everywhere we swim, damaging aquatic ecosystems and coral reefs.

-All of these petrochemicals are toxic, and by using them, you trade UV damage for chemical damage in the long term.
 Parents need to know that NONE of the petrochemical sunscreen ingredients listed above are FDA approved for use on children and babies.
 In fact, none of these compounds are tested for SPF on children’s skin, so products that use these ingredients and are marketed as “baby” formulas are misleading you.
-(To learn which sunscreens are most harmful to your children, see EWG’s Sunscreen Hall of Shame.)

 Unfortunately, these petrochemicals are found in virtually all major brand names, and even in many of the “eco” brands found at the health food store.

-Shame, shame!
 No one should have to choose between skin cancer and breast cancer!

 Mineral Sunscreens